Kim and Moon: the heir born to rule and the escapee's son

 Life of luxury

-Pyongyang proclaims that Kim Jong Un's father Kim Jong Il was born at a secret guerrilla camp on Mount Paektu, a sacred site to Koreans -- and in the next-door province to Hungnam.
+Pyongyang proclaims that Kim Jong Un's father Kim Jong Il was born at a secret guerrilla camp on Mount Paektu, a sacred site to Koreans -- and in the province neighbouring Hungnam.

 Independent experts and Soviet records say he actually came into the world in a Siberian village where his own father Kim Il Sung was in exile.

-Much of Kim Jong Un's early history is similarly surrounded in mystery -- so much so that even his precise date of birth is unclear.
+Much of Kim Jong Un's early history is similarly shrouded in mystery -- so much so that even his precise date of birth is unclear.

 But he has lived a life of luxury.